miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 Folks are getting tuned into the fact that the only "objective" game out there is not even the stealing of your money and aggregating into their own accounts as previously thought, but rather is the stealing of your attention.
 The only finite resources is the time people have on this planet.
+And so you'll hear a lot about The Attention Economy. ***THE GAME?*** Maybe.

-Yeah, so simulation or not, it absolutely is some kind of game.
+So simulation or not, it absolutely is ***some sort of game***.
 The work of John Forbes Nash Jr. as popularized by the Matt Damon movie A Beautiful Mind is a good place to start.
 The game is about the allocation of resources.
 And resources are not just money, but also time, attention, and even love.
 The